wradlib/landing-page/content/posts/wradlib_release_0_9_0.md

 for those who would like to have some entry point to that language.
 This intro will certainly further be developed in the future.

-You do not want to use notebooks?
-No problem - straight Python scripts are distributed alongside the notebooks with each new release.
+In case you don't want to use notebooks: straight Python scripts are distributed alongside the notebooks with [each new release > 0.9.0](https://pypi.python.org/pypi/wradlib).

 Please note another important change: we moved all the example data from the main [wradlib repository](https://github.com/wradlib/wradlib/) to a new [data repository](https://github.com/wradlib/wradlib-data).